-During the current period, your Company was unable to collect further refunds from the Government due to which the Company continues to incur financing cost on bank borrowings required to fund these receivables.
-As at 30th June 2016, total outstanding receivables stand at Rs 6,389 million.
-The Company's management is constantly engaged with relevant Government authorities and we continue to demand payment of the remaining amount on an expedited basis to ensure we enhance shareholder returns, drive for efficient business and invest in growth opportunities in Pakistan.
+The results of your Company continue to be affected by the financial burden resulting from overdue 'receivables' from the Government of Pakistan.
+During the current period, your Company was unable to collect further refunds from the Government, due to which the Company continues to incur financing cost on bank borrowings required to fund these receivables.
+As at 30th September 2016, total outstanding receivables stand at Rs 6,441 million.
+The Company's management is in engagement with relevant Government authorities for the recovery of 'receivables' to ensure we enhance shareholder returns, drive for efficient business, and invest in growth opportunities in Pakistan.